dreamboy1339/kotlin/kotlin-native/tools/degrade/README.md

 Intended to be helpful in minimizing reproducers or investigating Kotlin/Native-related problems.

-Confirmed to work with Kotlin versions from 1.5.10 to 1.6.0-M1.
-Probably doesn't work on Windows.
+Confirmed to work with Kotlin version 1.8.10 to 1.9-beta Probably doesn't work on Windows.

 ## Usage